dart-lang/sdk/docs/Building-Dart-SDK-for-ARM-or-RISC-V.md

 The build scripts download a Clang toolchain that can target IA32, X64, ARM, ARM64 or RISCV64 and run on an X64 or ARM64 host.
 For these cases, you do not need to install a cross-compiler yourself.
 For other cases, like building on a RISCV64 host or targeting RISCV32, you will need to manually install a toolchain.

+## General
+IMPORTANT: You must follow instructions for Getting the [source](https://github.com/dart-lang/sdk/blob/main/docs/Building.md#source) before attempting to build.
+Just cloning a GitHub repo or downloading and unpacking a ZIP of the SDK repository would not work.

 ## Linux

 If you are running Debian/Ubuntu, you can obtain a cross-compiler by doing the following: